Nosara is a small beach town renowned as one of Costa Rica’s best surf and yoga towns.

 Costa Rica Trip Planner

-To make your travel planning easier, download the trip planning template below and use it as a starting point.
-The template has country-specific travel information as well as an itinerary, packing list and map with recommended places pinned.
+To make your travel planning easier, download the trip planner below and use it as a starting point.
+The planner has country-specific travel information, an itinerary, a packing list, and a map with key places pinned.

-The template is built on Notion, which is what I use for all my travel planning (I’m not paid to say this; I just like the tool).
+The trip planner is built on Notion, which I use for all my travel planning (I genuinely love this tool).
 If you don’t have Notion, creating an account is free.

-If you have any questions or thoughts, feel free to leave them in the comments below.
+If you have any questions or thoughts, feel free to leave a comment below.

 Costa Rica Travel Guides

-- 🦥 10-12 Amazing Days in Costa Rica: 3 Itineraries
+- 🦥 10 Amazing Days in Costa Rica: 2 Itinerary Options

-- 🌳 Monteverde Guide: Itinerary + 5 Great Things To Do
+- 🌳 Monteverde Guide: 2-3 Day Itinerary + 7 Great Things To Do

-- 🏄🏻♀️ Nosara Guide: Itinerary + 7 Great Things To Do
+- 🏄🏻♀️ Nosara Travel Guide: 8 Great Things To Do + Itinerary